aisepucrio/forward-snowballing/README.md

 1. Download the repository and unzip the files.
 2. Install the required libraries (Node.js and Python).
 3. Insert your Gemini API key into the file `analisa.js`.
-4. In your browser, go to: : `http://localhost:3000`
-5. Enter the DOI of the seed article and click **Search**.

 > ⚠️ Note: The user must have a Gemini API key to use the LLM functionality.